Stochastic inflation and entropy bound in de Sitter spacetime: Stochastic Approach to de Sitter Spacetime and its entropy

-The condition of ``classicalization" of the inflaton state implies $\nu\gg 1/2$; for such a state, the entanglement between an h-region and its complementary region becomes large, and the quantum correlation between adjacent h-regions vanishes due to the monogamy property of quantum correlations \cite{Nambu2023b}.
-The Shannon entropy coincides with the entanglement entropy for $\nu\gg 1/2$, which is realized in a stochastic stage of inflation.
-We can regard the Shannon entropy as the entanglement entropy, which quantifies the quantum correlation shared between an h-region and its complementary region.
+The condition of ``classicalization" of the inflaton state implies $\nu\gg 1$; then, the entanglement between the h-region and its complementary region becomes large, whereas the quantum correlation between adjacent h-regions vanishes due to their monogamy property \cite{Nambu2023b}.
+The Shannon entropy coincides with the entanglement entropy for $\nu\gg 1$, realized in the stochastic inflation stage.
+Therefore, Shannon entropy can be regarded as the entanglement entropy, which quantifies the quantum correlation shared between the h-region and its complementary region.